-How does a sale with validation work?
+How does a sale upon validation work?

-The buyer sends the supplier a purchase request about a particular offer.
+The buyer sends the provider a purchase request about a particular offer.
 The two parties can then have a conversation to talk about the potential buyer’s questions, and to determine the most suitable license contract, if more than one is available.

 The acquisition takes place through several steps:

-An instant purchase may be available to you when all the conditions for the sales process have been met, including technical, contractual, and regulatory aspects.
+An instant sale may be available to you when all the conditions for the sales process have been met, including technical, contractual, and regulatory aspects.
 The offer must respect a certain number of constraints, notably: the offer may not contain personal data, it must only involve one license contract, etc.